1918

 KWV negotiates the South African wine industry’s largest BBBEE deal with Phetogo (Pty) Ltd, attaining

-25,1% shares.
-For the first time, KWV products enter the local market with its branded wines and brandies
+25,1% shares and for the first time, KWV products enter the local market with its branded wines and brandies

 2006